djozen/magnetisme/README.md

 - **Gift Power Sharing** - Allow AI teammates to use collected gift powers (5% chance per decision)
 - **Choose Terrain** - Enable terrain selection after choosing your element
 - **Player Speed** - Adjust movement speed for all players (100-400)
-- **Spirit Speed** - Adjust how fast spirits follow players (100-500)
+- **Ball Speed** - Adjust how fast balls follow players (100-500)

 **Note:** Options can be configured in-game or by editing `game-options.json` file.
 See [GAME-OPTIONS-README.md](./GAME-OPTIONS-README.md) for details.

 ### Tips
-- Collect spirits to charge your primary power faster
+- Collect balls to charge your primary power faster
 - Use gift powers strategically during team fights
 - Different elements counter each other - choose wisely!
 - AI teammates will help collect spirits and use powers